Skip to Main Content

 Which Areas Are Most at Risk for Wildfires?

 Each year, wildfires take lives and burn countless structures, resulting in mounting costs that have enormous economic and environmental impacts on communities and businesses.
-The Fireline Wildfire Risk Analysis identified 45,152,000 properties, located in the 13 western states, at high to extreme risk of wildfire.
+The Fireline Wildfire Risk Analysis identified 45,152,000 properties, located in 13 western states, at high to extreme risk of wildfire.
 California has the most homes located within the WUI, followed by Texas, Florida, North Carolina and Pennsylvania.
 Wildfires also have devastating impacts on the environment and damage forests, rangelands, watersheds and wildlife.

 Graphic showing Number of houses in the WUI relative to the total houses in the state (%).